 - Morning Glory, Ipomoea species

-2. Vines which use tendrils, suckers and other methods.
+2. Vines that use tendrils, suckers, and other methods.

 - Twining petioles (e.g., Clematis species)

 - Using tendrils, which may be specialized shoots (Vitaceae), leaves (Bignoniaceae), or even inflorescences (Passiflora)